ryslavyvaclav/YMovie-Native/README.md

 # YMovie-Electron
  Electron-wrapped web YMovie

- If you will get loading loop bug.. press ALT key!
+ If you will get loading loop bug.. press ALT key or resize window! :)

 ## Introduction